Felix Jimenez, Inspector General

 While in the Public Corruption Unit, Mr. Jimenez supervised investigations involving government employees, law enforcement officers, contractors, and elected officials.
 He later directed a task force consisting of federal, state and local law enforcement agents resulting in numerous state and federal prosecutions.

 Mr. Jimenez received his Bachelor of Public Administration degree from Barry University in Miami Shores, Florida.
 He received his certification as a Certified Inspector General Investigator in 2011 and as a Certified Inspector General in 2015.

-Before joining the OIG, Ms. Liu was a white collar fraud prosecutor working in the Economic Crimes Unit of the Miami-Dade State Attorney’s Office.
-She was also an Assistant Attorney General in the Medicaid Fraud Control Unit directly prior to joining the OIG.
+Before joining the OIG, Ms. Liu was a white-collar fraud prosecutor working in the Economic Crimes Unit of the Miami-Dade State Attorney’s Office.
+Directly prior to joining the OIG, she was also an Assistant Attorney General in the State’s Medicaid Fraud Control Unit.
 Ms. Liu received both her Juris Doctor and Bachelor of Arts degrees from the University of Washington in Seattle, Washington.
 She is a member of the Florida and Washington State Bar Associations.
 Ms. Liu became a Certified Inspector General in 2003 and earned the designation of Certified Inspector General Auditor in 2009.
 Both certifications are accorded by the Association of Inspectors General (AIG), a national organization.
 Ms. Liu is an active member of AIG and currently serves on the Board of Directors.